docker/extensions-sdk/docs/design/design-overview.md

 ### User-Friendly  Messages

-When showing messages to the user such as those when an error occurs, avoid using long technical messages.
+When showing messages to the user such as those when an error occurs, avoid using detailed technical messages that rely on understanding low-level details.
 Use simple and concise messages with possible next steps so that user knows how to remedy the situation (if needed).